A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Budget allocation strategy

-\textit{Remark 3}: Notice that a non-best design $i$ with a large $I_i$ has a small $\alpha_i(T)$ and is hard to distinguish from the best design.
-Recall the analyses in Remark 1, the asymptotically optimal solution $w^*$ tends to assign high budget allocation ratios to non-best designs with large $I_i$.
-Due to the effects of $\alpha_i(T)$, for $i \in \mathcal{K}^{\prime}$, $\widetilde{W}(T)$ discounts the budget allocation ratios of non-best designs with large $I_i$ (e.g., design $\langle k - 1 \rangle$) and increases the budget allocation ratios of non-best designs with small $I_i$ (e.g., design $\langle 1 \rangle$).
-These adjustments are based on a finite simulation budget $T$.
-More specifically, under a finite simulation budget $T$, compared with $w^*$, $\widetilde{W}(T)$ discounts the simulation budget allocated to non-best designs that are hard to distinguish from the best, while it increases the simulation budget allocated to those that are easy to distinguish.
-In particular, if all non-best designs are equally hard or easy to distinguish from the best, i.e., $I_i$, for $i \in \mathcal{K}^{\prime}$, are all equal, $\widetilde{W}(T)$ is identical to $w^*$.
+Notice that a large $I_i$ indicates that non-best design $i$ is hard to distinguish from the best design, and it corresponds to a small $\alpha_i(T)$.
+Compared with the asymptotic OCBA rule $w^*$, $\widetilde{W}(T)$ discounts the budget allocation ratios of non-best designs with large $I_i$ (e.g., design $\langle k - 1 \rangle$) and increases the budget allocation ratios of non-best designs with small $I_i$ (e.g., design $\langle 1 \rangle$) due to the effects of $\alpha_i(T)$, for $i \in \mathcal{K}^{\prime}$.
+These adjustments to budget allocation ratios are based on $T$.
+More specifically, relative to $w^*$, $\widetilde{W}(T)$ discounts the budget allocated to non-best designs that are hard to distinguish from the best, while it increases the budget allocated to those that are easy to distinguish.
+In particular, if all non-best designs are equally hard or easy to distinguish from the best, $\widetilde{W}(T)$ is identical to $w^*$.
+As for the best design, condition $\mathcal{C}_1$ and \eqref{new allocation ratio for design b} show that there exists a general “balance” between the proportions of total budget allocated to the best design and non-best designs.
+And the same “balance” exists in both $\widetilde{W}(T)$ and $w^*$.
+Additionally, we have

-The asymptotic optimality of $\widetilde{W}(T)$ is a theoretical evidence supporting the approximation used in \eqref{first order taylor expansion}.
-Furthermore, the finite-budget properties possessed by $\widetilde{W}(T)$ are even more important.
-Because $\widetilde{W}(T)$ considers the impact of budget size $T$ on the budget allocation ratios, and in practice, the simulation budget $T$ is often limited by its high expense.
-As we will see in the numerical experiments, the asymptotically optimal budget-adaptive allocation rule $\widetilde{W}(T)$ greatly improves the efficiency of selecting the best design.
+Besides $T$, whether the value of $\widetilde{W}_b(T)/w^*_b$ is larger or smaller than 1 also depends on the specific problem structure and allocation status.
+Therefore, how $T$ impacts $\widetilde{W}_b(T)$, especially whether it is larger or smaller than $w_b^*$, is in a complex manner and not involved in this discussion.

+Based on the preceding analyses, it is clear that $\widetilde{W}(T)$ and $w^*$ admit different allocations when $T = \mathcal{O}(k \log k)$, even though they are equivalent when $T = \omega(k \log k)$.
+One major contribution of this paper is that we develop a budget-adaptive rule, and our derivations do not let $T$ be sufficiently large, i.e., let $T= \omega(k\log k)$, to simplify computations.
+In practical implementations, the budget-adaptive property is significant as simulation budget is often limited by its high-expense.